Silapada-Hansda/Bike_sharing_linear_regression/README.md

 > Build a multiple linear regression model for the prediction of demand for shared bikes

 ## Problem Statement
-- To understand the factors on which the demand for these shared bikes depends.
+- To understand the factors on which the demand for the shared bikes depends.
 Specifically, BoomBikes want to understand the factors affecting the demand for these shared bikes in the American market.
--The company wants to know:
+- The company wants to know:
---Which variables are significant in predicting the demand for shared bikes.
+-- Which variables are significant in predicting the demand for shared bikes.
---How well those variables describe the bike demands
+-- How well those variables describe the bike demands

 ## Conclusions
 #### The best predictors that business can look upon